 - Arthritis.
 According to the CDC, 50 million American adults have arthritis.
 This rheumatic disease causes pain, stiffness, and swelling in joints, making it harder to move and participate in usual activities.
 Arthritis can also affect a person’s sense of touch.
 Some people lose that feeling sensation.

 - High blood pressure.
-Most Americans know that hypertension is bad for heart health.
-But did you know it’s also bad for your vision?
+Most Americans know that hypertension is bad for heart health, but did you know it’s also bad for your vision?
 According to the American Heart Association, high blood pressure strains the blood vessels in your eyes.
-And if your high blood pressure isn’t treated and the damage is not stopped, it can lead to permanent vision loss.
+Therefore, if your high blood pressure isn’t treated and the damage is not stopped, it can lead to permanent vision loss.